basho/basho_docs/source/languages/en/riak/dev/using/data-types.md

 # The value fetched from Riak is always immutable, whereas the "dirty
 # value" takes into account local modifications that have not been
 # sent to the server.
 For example, whereas the call above would return
-# '6', the call below will return '0' since we started with an empty
+# 6, the call below will return 0' since we started with an empty
 # counter:

 counter.value

 # To fetch the value stored on the server, use the call below.
 Note
-# that this will clear any unsent increments.
+# that this will clear any changes to the counter that have not yet been
+# sent to Riak
 counter.reload()
 ```